ANHD-NYC-CODE/anhd-council-backend/DATASET_REFERENCE.md

 - **Description:** Searchable address table built from Properties, Buildings, and PAD Records.
 - **Model:** `AddressRecord`
 - **Update instructions:** Create an update in admin with only the dataset selected (no file needed).
 Runs automatically after Properties, Buildings, and PAD Records are updated.
-- **Warning:** Requires ~6GB RAM (atomic transaction).
+- **Warning:** Requires ~6GB RAM.
 Takes 2-4 hours.
 Best done on weekend mornings.
 Don't run during regular updates after 6pm.
 Restart app/postgres first to free memory.
+Note: despite earlier docs saying "atomic," the rebuild is NOT wrapped in a transaction — if it fails midway, partial data may exist alongside old records.
 - **Note:** When extracting the PAD ZIP, you may need to convert `bobaadr.txt` to `.csv` format.

 **Field Audit:**